marklogic-community/pipes/docker/README.md

 * username (your MarkLogic username)
 * password (your MarkLogic password)
 * network (the Docker network your MarkLogic container is running in)

+Please remember that for your Pipes container to connect to an existing MarkLogic instance with DHF, it will need to have had the Pipes modules installed.
+To add Pipes to your DHF, include *mlBundle* in your ``build.gradle``.
+(See the [main Pipes documentation](https://github.com/marklogic-community/pipes) for more information.)

 ### Creating a new MarkLogic container and connecting Pipes to it